PythonDarkeningSchool/sql/README.md

 >   - SeriesID => A column part of the `Series` table
 > - `FOREIGN KEY` (SeriesID) => where `SeriesID` is a reference for a column in the current table
 > - `REFERENCES` ProductBriefSeries(SeriesID): Where `ProductBriefSeries` is a table in the database and `SeriesID` is a column from that table
+> - `ON DELETE CASCADE` => this mean that if the reference record is deleted, this too

 Basically the concept is that to the column you assigned as `Foreign Key` can not has another value than the reference table.column in the database, if you try to insert a different value you will have an error